duartefdias/AmazonWebscraperGolang/README.md

-# Amazon WebScraper (Go)
+# Amazon Product WebScraper (Go)

 A simple amazon webscraper written in Go.
-Scrapes amazon's products based on a search terms and generates a csv with the results.
+Scrapes amazon's products based on a search term and generates a csv with the results.

 Usage:
 ```